JoshZed/Auth/README.md

 A log in authentication to view photos.
 Built using express, mongoose/MongoDB, authRoutes, and jsonwebtoken.

-Download To view: npm i
+Download To view: npm i,
-connect to mongo DB
+connect to mongo DB,
 run nodemon app